-- You will be considered for admission as a mature student* if you:
+- To be considered a mature student you must:

-- will be 21 years or older as of the first day of classes of the session for which you have applied;
+- Be at least 21 years old as of the first day of classes;

-- have been out of full-time high-school studies for at least two years (if you've returned to upgrade after a two-year absence, you are still eligible to apply as a mature student);
+- Have been out of full-time high school studies for at least two years or have returned to upgrade after a two-year absence;

 - Make sure you know what the deadlines are for applying.